urbanopt/urbanopt.github.io/README.md

 - Coordination of multiple buildings to optimize grid metrics
 - Performance gains of shared thermal district systems vs conventional single building systems.

-For example, load diversity between commercial and residential buildings may allow for system time sharing or even complementary heat transfer between buildings using a district thermal energy system.
+For example, load diversity between commercial and residential buildings may allow for system time sharing or even complementary heat transfer between buildings using a district thermal energy system (see Figure 2 from the [URBANopt project website](https://www.nrel.gov/buildings/urbanopt.html) for an example).

-The initial URBANopt modules are written in Ruby.
-Hence, each URBANopt module is a Ruby Gem hosting a group of Ruby files.
-Each Ruby file defines a class with unique methods and functionality.
-The logical structure that describe the connection of classes within a gem is described in a JSON schema or multiple JSON schemas located in the schema folders for each module.

 Currently URBANopt include 3 main modules: urbanopt-core-gem, urbanopt-scenario-gem, and urbanopt-geojson-gem.
+The logical structure of the connection between classes within a gem is described in JSON schemas located in the schema folders for each module.
 These modules are combined to run an example project generating scenario level and feature level results.
-This documentation will walk users through:

-- Installing required software
-- Running the example project using rake tasks
-- Adding your own measures
-- Modifying mapper classes
-- Adding a custom post processor
-- Details on classes and methods available to developers

-_*This documentation is intended for developers to operate from the command line_*

 ## Table of Contents